DessimozLab/OMAnnotator/README.md

 ### 1. Exporting data from the OMA Browser

-OMAnnotation makes use of the OMA Standalone orthology inference software, repurposed to combine gene models from different annotation sources into a consensus annotation, using evolutionary information as a tiebreaker.
+OMAnnotation uses the OMA Standalone orthology inference software, repurposed to combine gene models from different annotation sources into a consensus annotation, using evolutionary information as a tiebreaker.
 It uses the OMA algorithm to integrate orthology data from other species as external evidence that a given gene exists.
 Since computing these relations can be computationally expensive, we recommend using precomputed data from the OMA Browser as input.

 You can do this through the ```https://omabrowser.org/oma/export/``` page.
 Select a set of species using the interactive tree or the search bar and click ```submit``` to download the all-against-all archive file.

 Your species selection depends on your species of interest; we recommend selecting 5-20 species that are recognised as having a high-quality annotation and that cover some diversity in the taxonomic range of your species of interest.

 _Note_: the number of species you select is a balance between the compute time you have available and the extra evolutionary information they bring.
-Selecting 10 species is usually optimal.
+Selecting ten species is usually optimal.

 #### Example step 1: exporting data from the OMA Browser
 If you are interested in doing a test run of OMAnnotation, this example demonstrates how to reproduce a consensus annotation of *Drosophila melanogaster*.

-First, we will download the OMA orthology data for four species:
+First, we will download the OMA orthology data for the following five species using the OMA export AllAll utility at https://omabrowser.org/oma/export/.
 - *Drosophila simulans*
 - *Lucilia cuprina*
 - *Megaselia scalaris*
 - *Aedes aegyptii*
 - *Bombyx mori*

-Select them in the tree and then click ```submit```.
-When it is ready, download the archive.
-Once it is done, move the archive to your working directory, and unzip it.
+Select them in the tree and then click ``submit```.
+Once the archive is ready, download it, move it to your working directory, and unzip it.
 This will now be the working directory for OMAnnotation.

 ### 2. Preparing the data